 Let’s face it – Hollywood doesn’t always get it right when they tell stories about the chronic illness community.
-Representation in the media for those living with illness and disability has been a challenge for decades, and this can make it hard to find content pieces that tell our stories authentically.
+Finding representation of disability and chronic illness in movies and TV shows has been a challenge for decades.
+This can make it hard to find content pieces that tell our stories authentically.

 - Unrest – This documentary tells the story of a Harvard PhD student, Jennifer Brea, who becomes bedridden at 28 after a fever.
 Through personal and incredibly intimate storytelling, Jen details her experience of dealing with doctors and finding a community of millions at home confined to their bedrooms.
 These people all share one, life altering diagnosis – chronic fatigue syndrome.
 This is an enlightening film showing the power of persistence and community in lives shaped by illness.

 - Gaga: Five Foot Two – This documentary goes behind the scenes into singer and songwriter, Lady Gaga’s, life.
-Throughout the film, we are able to take a close look into her life at home while writing a new album, struggling with fibromyalgia, and preparing for her halftime performance at the Super Bowl.
+Throughout the film, we can take a closer look into her life at home while writing a new album, struggling with fibromyalgia, and preparing for her halftime performance at the Super Bowl.
 It’s a strong reminder of the strength and resilience that is so prevalent in our community.

 Popular Film Favorites

 - 50/50 –Inspired by a true story, the film is about Adam who is a 27-year-old writer of radio programs and then gets diagnosed with a rare form of spinal cancer.
 The movie is about his journey with the illness and the help he gets from his best friend, his mother, and a therapist at a cancer center.